memfault/interrupt/_drafts/gnu-make-guidelines.md

 Variables are used with the syntax `$(FOO)`, where `FOO` is the variable name.

-Variable contain purely strings, Make language does not have other data types.
+Variables contain purely strings, Make does not have other data types.

 Appending to a variable will add a space and the new content: